sauerbraten/stack/README.md

 # Radix

 A basic and very simple implementation of a stack in Go.
-For more information on what a stack is, see this [wikipedia article](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)#Software_stacks).
+For more information on what a stack is, read this [wikipedia article](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)#Software_stacks).

 ## Usage